SIGN-UP

 2How long is the study?

-Your participation in this study will last about 12 weeks and will include seven visits to the study center.
-The initial on-site Screening Visit (Study Visit 1) will last approximately 2 hours.
-All other study visits will last approximately 1 hour.
+Your participation in this study will last approximately 12 weeks and will include six visits to the study center.
+The Screening Session (Study Visit 1) will last approximately 1 ½ to 2 hours, and all other study visits will last approximately one hour.

 3Will I be compensated for my participation in this study?

-• You will receive $5 a day for responding to daily surveys through eResearch.
+• You will receive $5 a day for responding to daily surveys through the eResearch application.
 In order to receive compensation, you will need to answer all of the questions before you receive your next survey.
-Daily surveys will be sent once per day for approximately 84 days ($420 total).
+Daily surveys will be sent once per day for approximately 95 days (approximately $475 total).

 • If you return to the office for a 6-month CO reading you will receive an additional $75.